michael105/minilib/doc/minilib.md

               Performance might be better as well overall, but this depends also on the expressions.

+              A few nonextensive benchmarks show,
+              this engine is a bit faster than perl's regular expression machine, slower than gnu grep (around factor2), and has the same speed as sed.
+              This might however vary with each usecase.
+              In favor of codesize I'm not going to optimize ext_match, but there would be several possibilities, if you'd need a faster engine.
+              (Albite I'd like to emphasise, sed (and ext_match), also perl, are quite fast.
+              About 10 times faster than most expression engines.)

               matches:

               * for every count of any char